EYBlockchain/starlight/README.md

 All the above use Docker in the background.
 If you'd like to see the Docker logging, run `docker-compose -f docker-compose.zapp.yml up` in another window before running.

-**NB: rerunning `npm test` will not work**, as the test script restarts the containers to ensure it runs an initialisation, removing the relevant dbs.
-If you'd like to rerun it from scratch, down the containers with `docker-compose -f docker-compose.zapp.yml down -v --remove-orphans` and delete the file `zapps/myContract/orchestration/common/db/preimage.json` before rerunning `npm test`.

 For using APIs:

 `npm start` <-- this starts up the `express` app and exposes the APIs